-- -1 hour to complete the test - 3 texts, usually a range of fiction and non-fiction - -A set of questions (usually around 12) about each text - -A range of questions find and copy words, tick response, ordering answers, short and long responses - -Not a memory test the children can refer to the questions as much as they want! - Focus on understanding language, comprehension and vocabulary - -Scored out of 50 1, 2 and 3 mark questions
+- -1 hour to complete the test - -3 texts, usually a range of fiction and non-fiction - -A set of questions (usually around 12) about each text - -Not a memory test the children can refer to the questions as much as they want! - -Focus on understanding language style and vocabulary, retrieval of information and their comprehension through inference/deduction style questions. - -Scored out of 50 1, 2 and 3 mark questions